iamblue/Cyn/README.md

 Cyn
 ===

-Cyn is a language allows you to quickly create a IoT application.
+Cyn is a language that can help you quickly build a IoT application.